nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 When a student has been `mark`ed, a couple of things will happen.
 1. **Teacher's Pet** will increase the student's owed amount by the rates per class.
 2. A cross will be displayed beside the student's name indicating that the student has attended the class.
-3. The student's next class will be set a week later at the same time, provided there is an available time slot.

 Format: `mark INDEX-s`